Celsius Holdings, Inc. research snapshot

 CELH AI Stock Analysis

 CELH AI stock analysis currently reads Celsius Holdings, Inc. as a scaled functional beverage platform with three energy brands, strong retail distribution, and a large opportunity to improve margins after the Alani Nu and Rockstar integrations.
-At the July 12, 2026 data cutoff, the latest verified close was $30.56 on July 10, the common-stock market capitalization was about $7.81 billion, and the stock traded near 70x TTM earnings and 27x TTM free cash flow using the latest reported data.
-The CELH AI stock forecast is therefore tied to portfolio retail velocity, PepsiCo execution, gross-margin recovery, debt and preferred-stock economics, and whether Celsius can turn acquired scale into durable per-share cash flow.
+At the August 3, 2026 data cutoff, the latest verified close was $29.21 on July 31, the common-stock market capitalization was about $7.47 billion, and the stock traded near 66x TTM earnings and 25x TTM free cash flow using the latest reported data.
+Q2 2026 results are scheduled for August 6, 2026 and were not available at this cutoff.
+The CELH AI stock forecast is therefore tied to Q2 results, portfolio retail velocity, PepsiCo execution, gross-margin recovery, debt and preferred-stock economics, and whether Celsius can turn acquired scale into durable per-share cash flow.
 This page is for information only and is not investment advice.

 Current price